-Leicestershire Police does not record reports of lost property and does not issue lost property reference numbers.
-However, we understand that losing property can be stressful and to assist you, we will check our found property to see if the item has been handed in.
+We do not record reports of lost property and do not issue lost property reference numbers.
+However, we understand that losing property can be stressful and to assist you, we will check our found property database to see if the item has been handed in.

 Please fill out our lost property enquiry form to begin this process.

 If found property is handed in to us, it will generally be dealt with in one of the following ways: